 A distinguishing characteristic of our research is bridging the divide between the theory and implementation.
 One the one hand, we use the theoretical methods from various disciplines such as statistics, optimization, and cryptography to address complex hardware engineering problems.
 On the other hand, we utilize practical computer engineering and design automation techniques to address sophisticated problems in security, data mining, and emerging technologies.
 Simultaneous with development of models and theory, we realize and deploy the results in practice whenever possible.
 In such as way, we obtain a proof-of-concept from our realization, which often propose novel methodologies and newer research directions.
 We also have a number collaborative projects with experts in relevant fields (e.g., security, data mining, computer architecture).

-We currently have several openings for undergraduate/graduate students, visiting students, researchers, post-docs, and for academic or industrial collaborations.
+We currently have several openings for undergraduate/graduate students, visiting students, researchers, and for academic or industrial collaborations.
 Please check our open positions and information on how to get involved.